XujuanChen/JavaGUI/README.md

 # Commands
 ./gradlew run - run the application
-./gradlew build - build the jar file (jar file located under app/build/libs)
+./gradlew build - build the jar file (jar file located under app/build/libs) To ensure gradle run properly on Windows, use jdk 17 and ensure that gradle jvm and gradle home is 17 and .gradle in the project root respectively.

 # Intellij configuration argument and java -jar argument
 --module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.fxml,javafx.swing,javafx.web